-3. In a terminal window, cd to where pythia82xx.tgz was downloaded, and type tar xvfz pythia82xx.tgz
+3. In a terminal window, cd to where pythia83xx.tgz was downloaded, and type tar xvfz pythia83xx.tgz

-This will create a new (sub)directory pythia82xx where all the PYTHIA source files are now ready and unpacked.
+This will create a new (sub)directory pythia83xx where all the PYTHIA source files are now ready and unpacked.

-- 4. Move to this directory (cd pythia82xx) and do a make.
-This will take ~3 minutes (computer-dependent).
+- 4. Move to this directory (cd pythia83xx) and do a make.
+This will take $\sim 3-15$ minutes on a single core, depending on your computer.
+If it has n cores you can use make -jn to speed up the compilation accordingly.
 The PYTHIA 8 library is now compiled and ready for physics. - 5.
 For test runs, cd to the examples/ subdirectory.
-An ls reveals a list of programs, mainNN.cc, with NN from 01 through 28 (and beyond).
-These example programs each illustrate an aspect of PYTHIA 8.
-For a list of what they do, see the "Sample Main Programs" page in the online manual (point 6 below).
+An ls reveals a list of programs, mainNNN.cc.
+These example programs illustrate different aspects of PYTHIA 8.
+For a list of what they do, see the "Sample Main Programs" page in the "Getting".